HardikKSavaliya/Ethereum-Solidity-Interview/README.md

 # what are dApps?
 A decentralized applications called dApps. dApps is a computer application that runs on a distributed computing system.
 DApps have been mostly popularized by distributed ledger technologies (DLT), namely the Ethereum Blockchain, where DApps are often referred to as smart contracts. some of them are CryptoKitties, gitcoin.co,..

+# describe about 'pragma'
+The pragma keyword is used to enable certain compiler features or checks.
+A pragma directive is always local to a source file, so you have to add the pragma to all your files if you want enable it in all of your project.